dannsam/xenko-docs/manual/graphics/lights-and-shadows/light-shafts.md

 ![Separate bounding volume](media/separate-bounding-volumes.png)

-This calculates the light shafts in each bounding volume separately, creating higher-quality light shafts when viewed together.
+This calculates the light shafts in each bounding volume separately, lessening visual noise.

 >[!Note]
 >Using multiple bounding volumes uses more processing power.